Rishthegreat/Notes/School/WW2.md

 	- They began to bomb strategic military bases to scare the public and then soon began to bomb major cities like London
 	- Winston Churchill emerges as the hero
 	- The RAF used new technology like the advances in radar to shoot down the German air forces, so Britain won the Battle of Britain and Germany never launched a full invasion of Britain
-	- This battle shows the desperation of the battle as Britain was reall
+	- This battle shows the desperation of the battle as Britain was really the only country fighting against Germany

+- **Destroyers for Bases**
+	- Traded 50 old US Destroyers for 8 military bases around the world
+	- “Presidential Agreement”
+	- Isolationists did not like this

+- **Election of 1940**
+	- If the war had not began, the FDR would have probably reti